 I think theCchinese sweet and sour chicken we know is as Chinese as chicken tikka masala is Indian: not at all!
 Despite it’s lack of authenticity, it’s still a delicioius dish.
 I added a special ingredient to make things more interesting and nudge it a little more back to China.

 This recipe originated from my latest cut early in 2019, when I was deep into a calorie deficit at only 1400kcal, training five times a week and walking 15000 steps daily.
 Therefore this recipe is very low in calories and easy to prepare (a.k.a. zombie-mode-proof).

 Somehow it doesn’t bother me watching cooking television even while deep in a cut, sometimes driving Chantal nuts when she is also dieting, because for some reason, she is more susceptible to the visiual cues of cooking TV.
 Therefore she detracts herself with knitting.

-Anyways, I was watching Jamie Oliver’s clever cooking show and he receated the typical sweet and sour chicken we all know from our local chinese take away.
+Anyways, I was watching Jamie Oliver’s “Clever Cooking” show and he recreated the typical sweet and sour chicken we all know from our local chinese take away.
 I was immediately hooked and thought: “hey, I can make this cut-friendly!”
 So, here we are.

 - 2,3kg Chicken breast